 Explaining the Secure Real-time Transport Protocol (SRTP)

-The Secure Real-time Transport Protocol (SRTP) is a security framework that extends the Real-time Transport Protocol (RTP) and allows a suite of crypto mechanisms.
+The Secure Real-time Transport Protocol (SRTP) is a security framework that extends the Real-time Transport Protocol (RTP).
+What does this mean to me?

 What is the Secure Real-time Transport Protocol?